jpjahner/congen_workshop/README.md

 * 01_beta_simulate.R - learn about using the beta distribution to simulate genetic data

 * 02_explore_analyses.R - explore a few genetic analyses (genetic diversity, population structure, parent-offspring reconstruction) using simulated data

+* congen_slides.pdf - the powerpoint slides from the workshop